PhilippBaranovskiy/js-client-window-scroller/README.md

 __Add your listener (and get an ID key):__
 ```
+/*
+ *    force: true/false, to run your callback right now after adding to the queue.
+ */
 var callbackID = windowScroller.queue.add( yourFunc, force );
 ```

-force — true/false, to run your callback right now after adding to the queue.

 __Remove your listener by ID key (and get boolean result):__
 ```